llyx97/FETV/README.md

 ## Overview
 FETV consist of a diverse set of text prompts, categorized based on three orthogonal aspects: major content, attribute control, and prompt complexity.

+## Data Statistics
+FETV contains 619 text prompts.
+The data distributions over different categories are as follows

-## Data Format and Statistics
+## Data Format
-FETV contains 619 data instances, which are all available in the file `fetv_data.json`.
+All FETV data are all available in the file `fetv_data.json`.
 Each line is a data instance, which is formatted as:
 ```
 {
   "video_id": 1006807024,